michaeljymsgutierrez/arm-js-library/README.md

     ```javascript
       {
         // Skip serve as request go signal to proceed
-        // if Request B is dependent on Request A returned results.
+        // if Request B has dependency on Request A
         skip: true,

         // Alias serve as identifier for the records obtain from the server.